1. What do you know about the Microsoft SharePoint?

-Content management, product management, order processing , advertisement serving are some of the functionalities.
-(SharePoint Admin Interview Questions and Answers)
+Content management, product management, order processing, advertisement serving are some of the functionalities.

 13. What Is The Difference Between Classic Mode Authentication And Claims-based Authentication?

-As the name implies, classic authentication supports NT authentication types like Kerberos, NTLM, Basic, Digest, and anonymous.
-Claims based authentication uses claims identities against a against a trusted identity provider.
+Answer: As the name implies, classic authentication supports NT authentication types like Kerberos, NTLM, Basic, Digest, and anonymous.
+Claims based authentication uses claims identities against a trusted identity provider.

 14. What Is A Site Collection?

-A site collection contains a top-level website and can contain one or more sub-sites web sites that have the same owner and share administration settings.
+Answer: A site collection contains a top-level website and can contain one or more subsites web sites that have the same owner and share administration settings.

 15. How the Web interface in the SharePoint can be used?

-When it comes to configuration, the SharePoint needs a web browser.
-Web-based interface simply enable users to have direct access to several configuration capabilities.
-However, it all depends on the level of permission user have.
+Answer: When it comes to configuration, the SharePoint needs a web browser.
+The web-based interface simply enables users to have direct access to several configuration capabilities.
+However, it all depends on the level of permission the user has.
 Depending on the same, a user can have a lot of applications.

 - The web interface can simply enable users to manipulate the entire structure of the content.